smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 Here are some other examples of `INNER JOINS` using theta-joins.

-This query looks for all values where the quantity in Table A is greater than or equal to a quantity in the corresponding `TableB`.
+This query looks for all values where the quantity in `TableA` is greater than or equal to a quantity in the corresponding `TableB`.

 ```sql
 SELECT  *